open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 ### Configuring Training Optimizers

-Here's an example of an SGD optimizer:
+Here's an example of a SGD optimizer:

 ```python
 optim_wrapper = dict(